teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 # Bootstrap - Building a Company without Raising Money

-Think about how far you can bootstap the company before raising outside money.
-The more revenue and traction you can show investors, the sweeter your first term sheet will be.
-Many startups don't need to raise outside money at all.
+How far you can bootstap the company before raising outside money?
+The more revenue and traction you show investors, the sweeter your first term sheet.
+Some  startups may not need to raise outside money at all.

 [Bootstrapped, Profitable, & Proud](http://37signals.com/bootstrapped).
-Basecamp.
-Series profiles companies that have over one million dollars in revenues, didn’t take VC, and are profitable.
+This series from Basecamp profiles companies that generate over one million dollars in revenues, didn’t take VC, and are profitable.

-Spanx - Sara Blakely bootstrapped Spanx from a $5,000 investment into a billion dollar business.
-She owns 100% of the private company, with no debt.
+[Spanx](http://en.wikipedia.org/wiki/Spanx#Founding).
+Sara Blakely bootstrapped Spanx from a $5,000 investment into a billion dollar business.
+She owns 100% of the private company with no debt.

 - - -